Packages & Pricing

 Basic and simplistic as possible is the first rule of thumb.
 Fishing gear on a canoe trip is often subjected to a fair amount of abuse on portages and around camp.
 It is not unusual to break rods and reels or even to lose them overboard during a careless moment of inattentiveness.
 The rods and reels I use cost about $70-$80 each.
 Two 6 and 1/2 ft. medium to heavy action breakdown rods are sufficient.
 One spooled with 6-8 pound high quality mono-filament and the other with 10-15 pound co-polymer, flurocarbon or braided line for trolling and pike fishing.

 Tackle boxes should be flat and no bigger in width and length than a sheet of notebook paper, easily fitting in a canoe pack.
 Flyfishing, especially for Smallmouth bass is unbelievable up here.
-Give me a call to discuss tackle details! (http://bwca.cc/activities/fishing/flyfishing.htm) Live Bait is always the preferred choice and available for all BWCA trips.
-Live bait is not allowed in Quetico.
+Give me a call to discuss tackle details! (http://bwca.cc/activities/fishing/flyfishing.htm) Live bait is always the preferred choice and available for all BWCA trips, although live bait is not allowed in Quetico.

 Packages & Pricing